laravel/docs/authorization.md

 #### Actions That Don't Require Models

 As previously discussed, some actions like `create` may not require a model instance.
-In these situations, you need to pass a class name to the `authorize` method.
+In these situations, you should pass a class name to the `authorize` method.
 The class name will be used to determine which policy to use when authorizing the action:

     /**
      * Create a new blog post.